jonathan-yin2020/SBE_K8s_Deployment/README.md

 ## Clone this repo and copy the require .pem cert for your AMI into the snowball-client-linux-1.0.1-335/bin directory

+## Take note of the instance type you want to create.
+For example: sbe1.xlarge for storage optimized and sbe-c.xlarge for compute optimized

 ## Create Snowball Edge and AWS Cli profiles

     snowballEdge configure --profile && aws configure --profile